Identifying Causal Effects in Information Provision Experiments: Endogenous Belief Formation Through Costly Information Acquisition

 People have inaccurate and imprecise beliefs precisely because they have small individual partial effects (small $\abs{\tau_i}$); when beliefs are an important determinant of the behaviors (large $\abs{\tau_i}$), people exert effort to form accurate and precise beliefs.
 In this environment, parameters with weights proportional to the strength of the shift in beliefs will be attenuated and underestimate the magnitude of the average effect.

 Alternative models of the relationship between belief updating and the effects of beliefs on behaviors can be used to relate causal parameters estimated using standard specifications to the APE.
 For example, \citet{fusterExpectationsEndogenous22} allow variation in the learning rate to come from a more complicated model that adds dynamics of rational inattention to costly information acquisition.
-Any model that makes predictions about the covariance between the learning rate $\alpha_i$ and the causal effect of beliefs on behavior $\tau_i$ can be used to make predictions about the difference between estimates from standard specifications and the APE.